ravi7799/Snake-Game-/README.md

 4. Player will get Good Interaction with the CPU.
 5. Sound and visuals are of very good quality.
 6. Player can Pause the game at anytime.
+7. More than Five snakes to choose from.
-7. And most importantly you will enoy this game.. :-D
+8. And most importantly you will enoy this game.. :-D

 Direction to use and Play: